marianaia/shape-detection/README.md

    This will:

-   - Load the specified image.
+   - Load the image to detech shapes.
    - Display the original image.
    - Detect shapes within the image.
-   - Annotate the image with the detected shapes and their names.
+   - Classify the image with the detected shapes and their names.
-   - Display the annotated image.
+   - Display the classified shapes in the image.
-   - Save the annotated image to the specified path.
+   - Save the modified image to the images folder.